ADD SOME TEXT THROUGH CUSTOMIZER

 What is a Timber Frame and How Does It Work?

 If you’ve ever wondered what timber frame is and why it’s gaining popularity across the UK, you’re not alone.
 Timber frame construction is a highly efficient and sustainable building method used in residential and commercial projects.
-This beginner’s guide to timber frame homes will explore how timber frame buildings are constructed, what they look like, and why more developers and homeowners are choosing this versatile solution.

 What is Timber Frame?